christianalfoni/reactx/docs/08_pattern_environment_dependencies.md

 ## Multiple environments

-If your state management is to be shared between for example a browser and native application, you can define an environment interface.
+If your state management is to be shared between for example a browser and native application, you can define a generic environment interface.
 Even though the browser and the native app uses the same state management, they have each their own implementation of their environment dependencies.

 ```ts
 interface LocalPersistence {